Grooming the Gordon Setter

 COAT

 The Gordon Setter has a medium to long, straight or slightly wavy coat with moderate feathering.
 The coat should lie flat and feel resilient, never fluffy or cottony.
+It is double-coated with a protective outer coat, feathering on the ears, chest, legs, and tail, and is prone to heavy seasonal shedding and matting if not maintained consistently.
+The correct Gordon coat showcases rich black and tan coloring with clean lines and natural flow.

 CHARACTER

 The Gordon Setter is loyal, intelligent, and steady by nature.
 Known for their determination in the field and calm presence at home, Gordons thrive with structure and routine.
+Because they are both active and heavily coated, grooming routines must balance cleanliness, coat health, and practicality without compromising coat texture.

 Problem Solution

-Matting in feathering Frequent brushing and light conditioning only where needed
+Matting in feathering Frequent brushing and light conditioning only where needed.

-Dull coat color Use appropriate cleansing and avoid product buildup
+Dull coat color Use appropriate cleansing and avoid product buildup.

-Heavy shedding Increase brushing and bathing frequency seasonally
+Heavy shedding Increase brushing and bathing frequency seasonally.

-Over-soft coat Reduce conditioner and focus on proper drying
+Over-soft coat Reduce conditioner and focus on proper drying.

-Most Gordon Setters do best on a 2–4 week bathing schedule, adjusted for season and activity.
+Most Gordon Setters do best on a 2–4 week bathing schedule, adjusted for season and activity: active or field dogs typically every 2–3 weeks, pet or show dogs every 3–4 weeks.
+Proper shampoo selection is essential to avoid flattening or over-softening the coat.

 Gordon Setters require thorough drying to prevent coat collapse and matting.
 Towel dry followed by forced-air drying is recommended, paying close attention to feathered areas.